 The British officer class was educationally homogenous.
 An education at a public school, especially a Clarendon school, was an almost essential rite of passage for the aspirant officer.
 By 1913, the majority of officers also passed through Sandhurst or Woolwich.
 The common educational background of the majority of the officer class also helped to ensure that ‘country house’ values permeated the officers’ mess.

-(The Clarendon school education of Preston’s privileged youth has been discussed here)
+(The Clarendon schools education of Preston’s privileged youth has been discussed here)

 Sheffield argues that, ‘Officer-man relations followed the pattern of the ideal ‘country house’ relationship between the landlord and tenant, with loyalty and deference being given in exchange for paternalism and leadership.’